Museums need to invest in a bigger range of talent in order to continue to thrive and remain relevant.

 In 2013, The Andrew W. Mellon Foundation launched the Mellon Undergraduate Curatorial Fellowship, a pilot program designed to diversify the curatorial ranks in museums across America.
 At a time of unprecedented demographic change in the United States, the program is intended to make art museums more representative of the country’s growing cultural diversity.

-The tale of the Mellon Undergraduate Curatorial Fellowship Program starts with Mellon’s Executive Vice President, Mariët Westermann, who has prioritized curatorial diversity since her first year with the foundation in 2010.
+The tale of the Mellon Undergraduate Curatorial Fellowship Program starts with Mellon’s former Executive Vice President, Mariët Westermann, who has prioritized curatorial diversity since her first year with the foundation in 2010.
 “As an art historian who has worked in museums and run a graduate program, I was painfully aware of the lack of staff diversity – and in particular that curatorial cohorts do not remotely reflect the actual diversity of the country,” Westermann said.
 “Museums need to invest in a bigger range of talent in order to continue to thrive and remain relevant.”

 Despite the best efforts of influential museum directors like Michael Govan – the Los Angeles County Museum of Art (LACMA) director who had long been “putting his money where his mouth is,” according to Westermann – profound challenges slowed progress.

 “We had struggled for decades in our field and gotten nowhere,” Govan recalled.

 As Mellon has long invested in the curatorial backbone of museums, the Foundation decided to focus its initial museum diversity efforts on curatorial

 staff.
 Not only is a more diverse range of curatorial voices necessary to

 have lively museum exhibitions and programs, the ranks of curators also form

 the most important pipeline for leadership positions such as museum